 The computer hardware requirements of the ADPAA software packages are modest in today's computer environment.
-Table 2 shows that ADPAA compile time and data set processing time ranges from minor (45 seconds and 100 minutes; respectively) to almost trivial (2 seconds and 34 minutes; respectively).
+Table 2 shows that ADPAA compile time and data set processing time ranges from minor (45 sec and 100 min; respectively) to almost trivial (2 sec and 34 min; respectively).
 Since ADPAA requires a lot of data input/output, the data set storage location can increase the processing time by 10-20% for data sets stored on a Network File System (NFS) mounted drive and by more 200% for a data set on USB mounted drives (Table 2).
 Considering that a typical complete airborne data set, POLCAST 2, is approximately 9 Gbytes, the data storage capacity is pretty minor when compared to typical radar or satellite data sets used in Earth Science research.

-Future Direction
+Future direction

-Current code development is moving away from the use of licensed, commercial products toward the use of open-source software to reduce cost.
+Current code development is moving away from the use of licensed, commercial products toward the use of opensource software to reduce cost.
 On the user side, an IDL executable can run using the free IDL virtual machine; however, developers must have access to a paid license.
 The need for an IDL license could greatly limit the number of potential developers, especially from universities and institutions that are located outside the United States.
 Furthermore, open-source software solutions have matured to the point of offering those necessary features required for many scientific research projects.
 Developers of new code are encouraged to use the programming language that they believe will work best, with a preference given to using open-source software.
-While there are several suitable programming options currently available, it is this author's opinion that Python, with library extension such as NumPy (NumPy 2010) and SciPy (SciPy 2010), is the best overall language for future development.
-NumPy provides masked array (Masked Array 2010) module to easily work with field data.
-For two dimensional graphics, matplotlib (Matplotlib 2010) produces publication quality plots including unicode and Latex support and for 3D -VTK-based visualization there is Mayavi (Mayavi 2010).
-Powerful statistical computing is possible in Python via an R bridge (Rpy 2010) that enables the R programming language to be accessed from within Python code.
+While there are several suitable project which had 12 aircraft flights and 15 ground performance checks.
+The year given is when the computer hardware was purchased.
+All systems were running the Red Hat 5 Operating System (OS) with the exception of laptop, Convection, which was running the Fedora 12 OS